maxdore/dynltt/README.md

-All files can be checked by calling `make` (which runs Agda's typechecker on `Everything`, which includes most files part of the paper, and `Axiomatic`, an alternative implementation of the basic framework presented in the paper.
+All files can be checked by calling `make` (which runs Agda's typechecker on `Everything`, which includes most files part of the paper, and `Axiomatic`, an alternative implementation of the basic framework presented in the paper).

 The files can be compiled into highlighted, hyperlinked web pages by calling `make html`.
 This will create an `html` folder, in which `Everything.html` is a